bastistrasser/hawk/README.md

-### **Note**: This project is in an early prototype phase.
-Thus not all components are working as intended yet.

 # Hawk - Bring transparency into your preprocessing pipeline!
-Hawk consists of mainly two components: the library for logging data which is processed in your pipeline and an UI which provides insights into a pipeline run.
+Hawk consists of mainly two components: a library for logging data which is processed in your pipeline and an UI which provides insights into a pipeline run.

 ## Data logging
 Clone the repository locally with